MechanicalRabbit/DataKnots.jl/doc/src/knots.md

     Tables.columnaccess(table)
     #-> true

-A plural set of records will be treated as a table.
+A plural set of records will also be treated as a table.

     table = unitknot[Lift(1:3) >> Record(:idx => It, :val => "Test")]